Easy-to-read medicine information about ibuprofen – what it is, how to take it safely and possible side effects.

 - Do not take other NSAIDs such as diclofenac or naproxen or COX-2s such as celecoxib while taking ibuprofen.
 This can increase your risk of side effects.

-- Taking NSAIDs together with medicines called ACE inhibitors and diuretics (water pills) can be harmful to your kidneys.
+- Taking NSAIDs together with medicines called ACE inhibitors or ARBs and diuretics (water pills) can be harmful to your kidneys.
 This is called the ‘triple whammy’.
 If you are taking ACE inhibitors and diuretics, tell your doctor or pharmacist before starting ibuprofen.

 - Examples of ACE inhibitors are captopril, cilazapril, enalapril, lisinopril, perindopril and quinapril.

 - Examples of diuretics are furosemide, bumetanide, bendroflumethiazide, chlortalidone, indapamide and metolazone.